NewAddons/p2p-trade-bot-binance/README.md

-# 🤖 P2P Trade Bot Price for Binance
+# 🤖 Binance P2P Bot

 Tired of manually adjusting your Binance P2P prices to stay competitive?
 My custom-built Binance P2P Bot automates the process, ensuring you stay ahead of the competition with ease.